 There are numerous guided walks organised throughout the year, offering you the opportunity to learn more about the landscape and its fascinating past.
 More recently, Dartmoor was used as the setting for Steven Spielberg’s blockbuster movie, Warhorse, which you can discover with guided walks in both Haytor and Princetown.

 If you’ve worked up an appetite after an afternoon stroll or would simply like to enjoy a cold beverage in a beer garden, then Dartmoor has plenty of traditional pubs and restaurants to satisfy your needs.
-Renowned for its delicious local produce and fantastic real ales, we highly recommended that you try what’s on offer during your stay.
+Renowned for its delicious local produce and fantastic real ales, we highly recommended that you try what’s on offer during your stay in Devon.